Code of Conduct 2021

 - Serve our communities generously with our expertise, time and money

-Doing the Right Thing means that we use good judgment, make ethical and informed decisions and take personal responsibility for our actions.
+We use good judgment, make ethical and informed decisions and take personal responsibility for our actions.
 The proper course of action is not always clear, but asking yourself questions about an action can help you decide how to proceed.

 - Does my action comply with the letter and spirit of applicable laws, regulations and our policies?